Ruth De Jong

-Ruth De Jong is an American art director and production designer.
+Ruth De Jong is an American production designer and art director.
+She is known for her long creative partnership with production designer Jack Fisk, and for her work on films directed by Paul Thomas Anderson, Terrence Malick, and Jordan Peele.
 She was nominated for an Academy Award in the category Best Production Design for the film Oppenheimer.
-She was also nominated for a Primetime Emmy Award in the category Outstanding Production Design for a Narrative Contemporary Program (One Hour or More) for her work on the television program Twin Peaks.
-She has worked frequently on films directed by Terrence Malick, Paul Thomas Anderson, Jordan Peele, and Zackary Adler.
+She was also nominated for a Primetime Emmy Award for her work on Twin Peaks.